-The CIE Update includes all capital projects for which the City has fiscal responsibility, including stormwater management, parks and recreation, and transportation.
+The 2020 CIE Update includes all capital projects for which the City has fiscal responsibility, including stormwater management, parks and recreation, and transportation.
 The Update also includes capital improvement projects which are the responsibility of other government agencies and entities, including water supply, sanitary sewer, solid waste, public school facilities and transportation facilities.
 These "non-Doral" projects are funded by Miami-Dade County, Miami-Dade Public School Board, Miami-Dade Metropolitan Planning Organization (MPO) and the Florida Department of Transportation (FDOT).

-This document also provides level of service (LOS) analyses for all public facilities in the City based on population projections and related data.
+This Update also provides level of service (LOS) analyses for all public facilities in the City based on population projections and related data.
 Projects included in the updated 5-Year SCI are needed to address projected public facility needs in order to meet future LOS demand.

-In addition, the CIE Update must demonstrate consistency with all other elements of the Comprehensive Plan.
+In addition, it demonstrates consistency with all other elements of the Comprehensive Plan.
 Each of the capital projects listed in the updated 5-Year SCI are consistent with applicable elements.
-When approved and adopted, this CIE update will supplement the adopted Comprehensive Plan.
-The 2019/20-2023/24 SCI herein will replace the current version in the adopted Plan and updated data, inventory and analysis (DIA) will replace the older DIA.
+When approved and adopted, this CIE update will supplement the CIE Element in the City's adopted Comprehensive Plan.
+The 2020/21 - 2024/25 SCI herein will replace the 2019/20 SCI and updated data, inventory and analysis (DIA) will replace the 2019/20 DIA.